motdotla/dotenv/README.md

 ### Preload

-If you are using iojs-v1.6.0 or later, you can use the `--require` (`-r`) command line option to preload dotenv.
+You can use the `--require` (`-r`) command line option to preload dotenv.
 By doing this, you do not need to require and load dotenv in your application code.
+This is the preferred approach when using `import` instead of `require`.

 ```bash
 $ node -r dotenv/config your_script.js